amir-asadi7/TheraView/README.md

 - **Cooling fan for Raspberry Pi**
 - **3D printed enclosure:** [to be added]
 - **Tripod mount**
-  This model was used and the enclosure design follows this choice.
+  This model (link TBA ) was used and the enclosure design follows this choice.
   It also includes a Bluetooth button used to trigger camera control.
 - **Optional future processing unit**